3. What is Schema

 1. Installing and upgrading the Oracle Server and application tools

-2. Allocating system storage and planning future storage requirements for
+2. Allocating system storage and planning future storage requirements

 the database system.